 Once you’ve bought a car and know what you want in a policy, there are many ways to ensure you find an ideal policy at a good price.

 It’s essential to choose a car insurance policy that suits your car and your circumstances.
 If you own a cheap car that you can easily replace, you could decide to save by purchasing third party property insurance3, rather than the generally more expensive comprehensive insurance.

 One-size-fits-all insurance policies are a thing of the past, and providers differ greatly in their offerings.
 Once you decide on a policy or level of cover, shop around to find a competitive price.
 Our comparison service can give you up-to-date prices on policies from our range of providers in just a few minutes.

 Some insurers offer a discount when policies are purchased online.
 Be sure to check whether this is an option for your chosen policy and provider.

-How often you pay your premium not only affects the total cost, but also your personal budget.
 If you can afford to pay annually, you’ll usually receive the lowest price on your policy.
 However, if an annual insurance bill will break the bank, it may still be beneficial to pay by the month.

 Insurance needs change over time so be sure to regularly review your policy.
 Changing providers or choosing different policy features may be an easy way to reduce your premium.

 Insurers can sometimes reward loyal customers4.
 Taking out more than one type of insurance with the same provider may lower your premiums in some cases.